cprerovsky/kettlebell-emom-website/privacy.md

 # Privacy Policy for Kettlebell EMOM Builder

-**Last updated: September 30, 2025**
+**Last updated: October 18, 2025**

 ## 1. Introduction
 We take your privacy seriously.
 This Privacy Policy explains how **Kettlebell EMOM Builder** (“we”, “our”, “us”) handles information when you use our mobile app, website, and related services (“Service”).

 At present, we do **not collect personal data** such as names, email addresses, or account information.
+We do store certain preferences and counters **locally on your device** to operate the free tier and remember your workout settings.
 This policy also outlines how we will handle data once we add features such as analytics or paid subscriptions in the future.

 ## 2. Data Controller
 The data controller responsible for your data is: